mehta-avi/mehta-avi/README.md

 🚀 Work experience:

-Founding Engineer at Blankly Finance - Working on the package side.
+Software Engineer at Blankly Finance - Working on the package side.
 [Ann Arbor, MI.
 Oct 2021 - May 2022]

 Software Engineer Intern at Brands on Road - Complete front-end development using React and Mongo.
 [Bangkok, Thailand.
 Summer 2020]